hyperledger/fabric/docs/source/commands/peersnapshot.md

 Flags:
-  -b, --blockNumber uint         The block number for which a snapshot will be generated -C, --channelID string         The channel on which this command should be executed -h, --help                     help for cancelrequest
+  -b, --blockNumber uint         The block number for which a snapshot will be generated -c, --channelID string         The channel on which this command should be executed -h, --help                     help for cancelrequest
       --peerAddress string       The address of the peer to connect to --tlsRootCertFile string   The path to the TLS root cert file of the peer to connect to, required if TLS is enabled and ignored if TLS is disabled.